KorbutViacheslav/innovatelu/README.md

-# Test task for InnovateIU
+# Test task for InnovatelU

 * For implement this task focus on clear code, and make this solution as simple readable as possible